 Redis allows creating database backups via simple copying of a dump file.
 It works even when server is processing.

 Redis is not officially supported for Windows platform.

 How can I check if Redis is already installed on my server?

 You can check whether Redis is installed with 'redis-cli ping' command.
 Learn more at https://redis.io/topics/quickstart.

 You can check if php-redis module is enabled with 'phpinfo' command (http://php.net/manual/en/function.phpinfo.php).
 If this module is installed, then this command will show the information about installed version of Redis.

 Compatibility of Redis with Magento is provided by this library https://github.com/colinmollenhour/Cm_Cache_Backend_Redis.
-If it is not installed on your website, then your website will not work with Redis.
+If it is not installed on your website, then your Magento store will not use Redis for cache storage.